FANUC: Robotics

-FANUC Robot Overview
+Robots

 A typical FANUC robot system comprises a robot arm (also called the mechanical unit), a controller, and a teach pendant.
 This equipment comes standard with any FANUC robot and can be customized during the ordering process to suit each application.

-Robot Arm
+Arm

 The robot arm is what most people think of when they think of a robot: this is the servomotor-articulated machine that performs the work.
 Robot arms are sold without any attachments, or end effectors, to perform work.
 Integrators or end users design or purchase custom end effectors suitable for their application and attach these to the robot's faceplate.
 Through-arm cable sets allow the robot to pass signals or pressurized air from the base of the robot out to the end effector.
 Signals carry useful information from end effector sensors back to the robot to, for example, confirm when a part is being held by the robot or is missing.
 Signals can mean basic IO signals (on/off) or more advanced communication such as Ethernet.
 The pressurized air is used to actuate grippers or power vacuum cups (through venturi generators) to grip and move parts.